-BIO-105L Human Biology Laboratory and CHEM-100L Everyday Chemistry Laboratory can also be taken to meet the OTM Natural and Physical Sciences requirement, but are currently approved to be offered in hybrid format only.
+BIO-105L Human Biology Lab and CHEM-100L can also be taken to meet the OTM Natural and Physical Sciences requirement, but are currently approved to be offered in hybrid format only.
 Students will be required to come to campus during the term enrolled.

 Social and Behavioral Sciences (9 semester credits)

-- Nine (9) semester credits selected from the following courses, must be selected from two disciplines:
+- Nine semester credits, selected from the following courses, must be selected from two disciplines:

-ANTH-1210 Human Evolution cannot be used to meet the Social & Behavioral Sciences Requirement.
+ANTH-1210 Human Evolution cannot be used to meet the social and behavioral sciences requirement.

 Arts and Humanities (9 semester credits)

-The appreciation of the achievements of the Arts and Humanities provides the ability to integrate learning within a complex global perspective; to gain an awareness of and respect for different cultures; and to integrate ethical decision making in dealing responsibly with personal, family, and community issues.
+The appreciation of achievements in the arts and humanities provides the ability to integrate learning within a complex global perspective, to gain an awareness of and respect for different cultures, and to integrate ethical decision-making in dealing responsibly with personal, family and community issues.
 Students must complete the following to meet this requirement:

-- Nine (9) semester credits selected from the following courses, must be selected from two disciplines.
+- Nine semester credits, within the following courses, must be selected from two disciplines.

 Elective Graduation Requirements (24 Semester credits)

-The remaining semester credit hours needed to complete the required minimum total of sixty (60) semester credits may be chosen from 1000-level courses and above, exclusive of developmental coursework.
+The remaining semester credit hours needed to complete the required minimum total of 60 semester credits may be chosen from 1000-level courses and above, exclusive of developmental coursework.
 Courses taken for general education requirements cannot count toward fulfilling elective graduation requirements.
 Students wishing to maximize the use of credits toward a bachelor’s degree should select electives according to the requirements of their intended transfer destination school or major.
-The state-approved Transfer Module provides a general guide for transferability.
+The state-approved transfer module provides a general guide for transferability.